episource/git-merge-subtree2/README.md

                   current branch
     their-prefix: optional - limit merging to this subdirectory of their branch
+          filter: optional - limit merging to the set of files matching the given regular expression; the regular expression is matched against the file path relative to the subproject directory
          message: optional - custom commit message
           format: optional - pass to `git log`'s format option when appending a description of the merged history to the commit message; use